-11 best books about Kazakhstan
+Best books about Kazakhstan

 A lot of pages are dedicated to the president: he gets to tell how he saved Kazakhstan on numerous occasions.
 In general, Nazarbayev comes off better than Jesus in the Bible.
 Robbins interviews critical journalists about the president, but even they cannot find anything critical to say!

 The brilliance of the book lies in the writing.
-It’s very well-written, and Robbins juxtaposes his adventures with the boys with stories of the forced visits to Kazakhstan by Panfilov, Trotsky, Dostoyevski, Solzhenitsyn and others, as well as meetings with an archaeologist, wolf hunter and John Lennon impersonator.
+It’s very well-written, and Robbins juxtaposes his adventures with the boys with stories of the forced visits to Kazakhstan by Panfilov, Trotsky, Dostoyevski, Solzhenitsyn and others, as well as meetings with an archaeologist, a wolf hunter and a John Lennon impersonator.

 Unlike me, most people love this book.
-It’s well researched, and a good introduction to Kazakhstan for those, like the author, who start off knowing nothing at all about Kazakhstan.
+It’s well researched, and a good introduction to Kazakhstan for those who, like the author, start off knowing nothing at all about Kazakhstan.
 It is sadly disfigured by the necessity to prop up the president and his boys.

 Was Robbins paid to write this book?
 I hope so.
 Otherwise it is an embarassment.

 Nazarbayev and the Making of Kazakhstan – Jonathan Aitken